AI4DLab/AI4DLab.github.io/opening.md

 5. Experience in CFD software development or good knowledge of algorithms in CFD methods.
 6. Meet admission requirements for the PhD program in the Lyle School of Engineering ([Link](https://catalog.smu.edu/content.php?catoid=64&navoid=6119))

-If you meet the aforementioned options, you should email a cover letter and CV to Prof. Karbasian ([karbasian@mit.edu](karbasian@mit.edu)) with the subject "PhD Application - SML", otherwise your email might not be seen.
+If you meet the aforementioned options, you should email a cover letter and CV to Prof. Karbasian (hkarbasian [at] smu [dot] edu) with the subject "PhD Application - SML", otherwise your email might not be seen.

 ## Undergrad students
 -------------
-Undergraduate students who are interested in working in the AI4D Lab should directly contact Prof. Karbasian ([karbasian@mit.edu](karbasian@mit.edu)) with a brief statement of their interests and background.
+Undergraduate students who are interested in working in the AI4D Lab should directly contact Prof. Karbasian (hkarbasian [at] smu [dot] edu) with a brief statement of their interests and background.
 Note that the subject of your email must be "Undergrad Application - SML", otherwise your email might not be seen.

 ## Post-doctoral fellows